ucsd-cse130-mhb/07-types/README.md

 >>> stSub $ unifyTVar initInferState "a" (list "a")
 *** Exception: Error {errMsg = "type error: cannot unify a and [a] (occurs check)"}
 ```

+*Hints:* This one is easier to do by **not** pattern matching on the
+constructors for the `Type` in the input.
+Rather, there are basically
+three different outcomes that can happen that correspond to the
+three test cases above: either we learn a constraint (for the type
+variable) and add it to our unifying substitution, or it turns out
+no new constraint is needed, or we find ourselves in a situation
+where we can't possible unify `TVar "a"` with the input type
+and we have to throw an error.
+Think carefully about when exactly
+we end up in each of these three situations and then implement your
+`unifyTVar` function.

+**Note:** When you need to throw an error, use
+`throw (Error "message goes here")`.
+The tests that are looking for an error
+won't pass if you use the `error` keyword instead.
+You don't need to reproduce
+the whole fancy message above, but you do need to have the phrase `"type error"`
+appear in your message.

 ### (b) Unification for types: 30 points (15 public)